Investigate alerts in Microsoft Defender XDR

 The Recommendations tab provides next-step actions and advice for investigation, remediation, and prevention.
 Here's an example.

 As a security operations center (SOC) analyst, one of the top issues is triaging the sheer number of alerts that are triggered daily.
-For lower priority alerts, an analyst is still required to triage and resolve the alert which tends to be a manual process.
-A SOC analyst's time is valuable, wanting to focus only on high severity and high priority alerts.
+An analyst's time is valuable, wanting to focus only on high severity and high priority alerts.
+Meanwhile, analysts are also required to triage and resolve lower priority alerts, which tends to be a manual process.

 You can create rule conditions based on 'evidence types' such as files, processes, scheduled tasks, and many other evidence types that trigger the alert.
-After creating the rule, user can apply the rule on the selected alert or any alert type that meets the rule conditions to suppress the alert.
+After creating the rule, you can apply the rule on the selected alert or any alert type that meets the rule conditions to tune the alert.

-Suppression of alerts is not recommended.
-However in certain situations, a known internal business application or security tests trigger an expected activity and you don't want to see these alerts.
-So, you can create a suppression rule for the alert.
+We recommend using alert tuning, previously known as alert suppression, with caution.
+In certain situations, a known internal business application or security tests trigger an expected activity and you don't want to see these alerts.
+So, you can create a rule to tune these alert types.

 IOCs are indicators such as files, processes, scheduled tasks, and other evidence types that trigger the alert.

-To set multiple rule conditions, select Choose IOCs.
-Use AND, OR and grouping options to build relationship between these multiple 'evidence types' that cause the alert.
+To set multiple rule conditions, use AND, OR, and grouping options to build relationship between these multiple 'evidence types' that cause the alert.

 Condition values are not case sensitive.

-You can edit and/or delete properties of this 'evidence' as per your requirement (using wildcards, when supported).
+You can edit and/or delete properties of this 'evidence' depending on your requirement (using wildcards, when supported).

 Other than files and processes, AntiMalware Scan Interface (AMSI) script, Windows Management Instrumentation (WMI) event, and scheduled tasks are some of the newly added evidence types that you can select from the evidence types drop-down list.